Tropical hyperelliptic curves in the plane: Introduction

-There is also a notion of \emph{hyperelliptic polygons}.
-Given a lattice polygon $P$ with $g\geq 2$ interior lattice points, we can consider $P_{\textrm{int}}$, the convex hull of all lattice points strictly interior to $P$.
+There is also a notion of \emph{hyperelliptic polygons}, as defined in \cite{Ca}.
+Given a lattice polygon $P$ with $g\geq 2$ interior lattice points, we can consider $P_{\textrm{int}}$, the convex hull of all lattice points of $P$ not on the boundary of $P$:

 The polygon $P$ is called \emph{hyperelliptic} if $P_\textrm{int}$ is a line segment, and \emph{nonhyperelliptic} if $P_{\textrm{int}}$ is a two-dimensional polygon.
-The \emph{moduli space of hyperelliptic tropical plane curves of genus $g$}, denoted $ \mathbb{M}^{\textrm{planar}}_{g,{\textrm{hyp}}}$, is the locus inside of $\mathbb{M}_g^{\textrm{planar}}$ of all metric graphs arising from hyperelliptic polygons with $g$ interior lattice points.
+Taking the union of $\mathbb{M}_P$ over all hyperelliptic polygons $P$ of genus $g$, we obtain the \emph{moduli space of hyperelliptic tropical plane curves of genus $g$}, denoted $ \mathbb{M}^{\textrm{planar}}_{g,{\textrm{hyp}}}$.
+In other words, this is the locus inside of $\mathbb{M}_g^{\textrm{planar}}$ of all metric graphs arising from hyperelliptic polygons with $g$ interior lattice points.
+For example, the metric graph illustrated in Figure \ref{figure:first_example} is one point in $ \mathbb{M}^{\textrm{planar}}_{3,{\textrm{hyp}}}$, since it is the skeleton of a smooth tropical plane curve with a hyperelliptic Newton polygon.

 It is reasonable to ask about the relationship between $ \mathbb{M}^{\textrm{planar}}_{g,{\textrm{hyp}}}$ and $\mathbb{M}_{g,{\textrm{hyp}}}$.
-The easier direction is that the first is contained in the second: assuming $P_{\interior}$ is a horizontal line segment, a $2$-to-$1$ map from a tropical curve (dual to a subdivision of $P$) to a line is given by vertical projection and bridge-dilation.
+The easier direction is that the first is contained in the second: assuming $P_{\textrm{int}}$ is a horizontal line segment, a degree $2$ map from a tropical curve (dual to a subdivision of $P$) to a subdivided line segment is given by vertical projection and bridge-dilation.
+This is the content of Lemma \ref{lemma:chains}.
 Our main result is the following theorem, which shows that the relationship is as nice as can be hoped for.

-\begin{theorem} If a smooth tropical plane curve with Newton polygon $P$ has a hyperelliptic skeleton, then $P$ is a hyperelliptic polygon. \end{theorem} This means that, at least before taking closures,
+\begin{theorem} If a smooth tropical plane curve with Newton polygon $P$ has a hyperelliptic skeleton, then $P$ is a hyperelliptic polygon. \end{theorem} In the language of moduli spaces, if $\mathbb{M}_P$ contains a hyperelliptic graph that did not come from taking closures, we have that $P$ is hyperelliptic.
+This means that, \textbf{before taking closures},